-Do note that anthologies/collabs aren't included in auto-read, because the presence of one author might overcome the presence of the auto-read.
-But this was super duper incredibly hard to narrow down as is--turns out there's a lot of authors I trust to tell me a good story!
-You could probably name a bunch in the comments that you would include on this list (*wink wink*) and i'd agree with a lot of them.
-But this is Top Ten Tuesday, not Top Twenty-Five Tuesday, so here we go with my very pruned-down list!
+Do note that anthologies/collabs aren't included in auto-read.
+This was super duper incredibly hard to narrow down as is--turns out there's a lot of authors I trust to tell me a good story!
+You could probably name a bunch in the comments that you would include on this list (*wink wink*) and I'd agree with a lot of them.
+But this is Top Ten Tuesday, not Top Twenty-Five Tuesday, so here we go with my pruned-down list!

 3) Rick Riordan.
 This guy.
 I just can't with his mythological retellings.
 He's so clever and funny and dear goodness.

 4) Julie Kagawa.
 I don't know what it is, exactly, but Julie's paranormal series just keep pulling me in.
 Possibly because they're generally enjoyable and quite easy to read.
 She's a keeper!